-Using a 3-pin cable as your main source of charging is not only much slower (taking 25-30 hours to fully charge) but is also not as safe as using a dedicated wallbox or charging station.
+Using a 3-pin cable as your main source of charging is not as safe using a dedicated wallbox or charging station.

 Drawing this amount of current on a continual basis can put too much strain on some wiring systems and can be dangerous.
 The use of extension leads from a 3-pin plug is also not recommended as this can overheat under the continual load.